ABackerNINI/factorio_mod/ab_logisticscenter/README.md

 Setting `Item Type Limitation` has three options: "all", "ores only", "except ores" which will give you quite different gaming experience.

-# Known Issues
+## Known Issues

-* This mod do not support multi-surfaces right now.
+* This mod does not support multi-surfaces right now.
 Which means you should NOT use `Logistics Center`, `Collector Chest`, `Requester Chest` in other surfaces, use them only in the main world.
 For example, do NOT use them in Factorissimo2 buildings.
-* This mod do not support multi-forces with multi-players.
+* This mod does not support multi-forces with multi-players.
 That means if you and your friends are in different forces, your items will be teleported together.

-# Announcement
+## Announcement

 The images of entities are copied from other mods, including `BlackMarket` and `BobGreenHouse`.
 So if you have proper images, contact me on [Github](https://mods.factorio.com/mod/ab_logisticscenter) or the mod [Discussion Board](https://mods.factorio.com/mod/ab_logisticscenter/discussion).